alboyz01/Auto_Windows_11_Update_System/README.md

 # Auto_Windows_11_Update_System

 ## Overview
-This project automates the process of updating all computers in a retail store to the latest version of Windows 11 using WSUS and Group.
+This project automates the process of updating all computers in a retail store to the latest version of Windows 11 using WSUS and GroupPolicy

-## Prerequisites
 - Windows Server
 - PowerShell
 - Administrator access to all computers.